Posted: SEPTEMBER 3, 2025

 5

-Challanges and Considerations: The benefits are clear—but so are the challenges.
+Challenges and Considerations: The benefits of immigration are clear, but so are the challenges.

-• Education: In California’s Central Valley, 20% of students were English learners by 2020, straining local school budgets.
+• Education: In California’s Central Valley, by 2020, 20% of students were English learners, straining local school budgets.

 • Healthcare: In Texas border counties, hospitals faced $200M annually in uncompensated immigrant care.

-• Integration: Europe’s recent experience highlights risks.
-Sweden and Germany saw slower language acquisition, social tension, and political backlash following large refugee inflows post-2015.
+• Integration: Europe’s most recent experiences highlight the risks.
+Sweden and Germany saw slower language acquisition, social tension, and political backlash following large refugee inflows since 2015.

 The lesson?
 Smart policy matters.
-With strong integration programs — language training, employment support, education funding — the benefits can far outweigh the costs.
+With strong integration programs such as language training, employment support, education funding, the benefits of immigration can far outweigh the costs.

 Final Thoughts